 The Dance-It-Out movement journeys are ideal for dance, pre-ballet, creative movement, preschool, daycare, early learning, physical education, homeschool, kindergarten, or first-grade activities.
 With kind characters, subtle life lessons, and a positive role model in Ballerina Konora, teachers love the kid-approved, ready-made, easy additions to curriculum and lesson planning.
 Children at home adore the stories that “young readers will return to again and again” (—Reedsy).

 This whimsical tale of discovery is so full of joy and wonder.
-It also opens a door to dance in the most charming and accessible way.

 —Peter Boal, Pacific Northwest Ballet's Artistic Director